-Another key component in diagnosing chronic sinusitis is a CT scan, also known as a CAT scan.
+Another key diagnosis component is a CT scan, also known as a CAT scan.
 We usually obtain the scan after a prolonged course of medical therapy or at your baseline (ie. on a typical day); however, sometimes we decide to obtain it during a flare-up.
 This x-ray study determines if there is swelling blocking the opening between the sinuses and the nasal cavity.

 WHAT IS THE TREATMENT FOR CHRONIC SINUSITIS?

-We may prescribe medications to keep your chronic sinusitis symptoms under control, or we may recommend functional endoscopic sinus surgery.
+We may prescribe medications to keep yoursymptoms under control, or we may recommend functional endoscopic sinus surgery.
 This surgery restores the normal function of the sinuses by removing the blockage at the sinus openings.
 CEENTA also offers balloon sinuplasty and the Sinuva treatment.

-ARE THERE OTHER THINGS BESIDES NASAL PASSAGE DEFORMITIES, ALLERGIES AND CHRONIC SINUSITIS THAT CAN CAUSE NASAL AND SINUS SYMPTOMS?
+ARE THERE OTHER THINGS THAT CAN CAUSE NASAL AND SINUS SYMPTOMS?